This site requires Javascript to be enabled.

 cargo install cargo-generate --features vendored-opensslcargo install cargo-run-script

 npm is a package manager for JavaScript and Node.js.
-Archway uses npm for installing and updating the developer CLI.
+It's required for installing and updating the Archway Developer CLI.

 Docker

-Docker is needed for the Developer CLI to use the rust optimizer.
-Make sure to follow all the steps with root access to prevent conflicts and confusions on the deployment process which requires root permission.
+Docker is required for the Archway Developer CLI to use the rust optimizer.
 You can use Docker Desktop or Docker Engine.

 Warning